Remote Work: Engineering Without Borders

 My sleep schedule?
 Let's just say it was… fluid.

 While in Chiang Rai, Thailand, I arrived at my hostel in the evening, quickly freshened up, and sat down for a series of work meetings.
+In between calls, I met a group of fellow travelers - all from different countries - who had just checked in the same day.

 By 9 PM, they invited me to join them for dinner at a Korean restaurant.
+The problem?
+I had back-to-back meetings… and I was starving.

 So, I picked up my laptop, put on my AirPods, and walked with them through the quiet streets of Chiang Rai - still on my team call, laptop in hand.

+By the time we placed our food order, my meeting wrapped up, and I could fully join in the conversations.
 They teased me about my digital nomad juggling act, but it turned into a night that was both productive and memorable.

 Friday nights in some backpacker hostels meant pub crawls at 10 PM.
+I'd often have a meeting around the same time.

+The solution?
+AirPods in one ear, beer pong in the other hand.
 I kept my mic muted to avoid blasting background music into the call, and no one was the wiser.

 Digital nomading isn't all beaches and laptops - it's creativity, adaptability, and sometimes, pure improvisation.